-The Semont maneuvers, named after its inventor, Dr. Alain Semont, is another PC (posterior canal) maneuver intended to move debris or "ear rocks" out of the sensitive part of the ear (posterior canal) to a less sensitive location.
+The Semont maneuver, named after its inventor, Dr. Alain Semont, is another PC (posterior canal) maneuver intended to move debris or "ear rocks" out of the sensitive part of the ear (posterior canal) to a less sensitive location.
 It takes about 15 minutes to complete.
 It is also called the "liberatory" maneuver, which is meant to imply that otoconia are dislodged (i.e. knocked off) the cupula and then respositioned into the vestibule where they came from.
 It seems unlikely that the dislodging aspect of the maneuver happens very often, but it does incorporate the positions needed to treat loose ear rocks.

 On the diagram below one starts upright (A), goes to "bad" Dix-Hallpike side (B), then one is rapidly "flipped" to "bad" side down (C), there is an optional gentle "rap" of the head against the bed, one remains there for a few minutes, and then sits back up.